Critikid Logo

 Replication & Reliability

 • Marriage contributions: This part comes from a 1979 study by Ross & Sicoly.
-They found that individuals remember their own contributions to a shared product more easily (not only in terms of marriage, but on basketball teams and in laboratory groups, too).
+They found that individuals remember their own contributions to a shared product more easily (not only in terms of marriage, but also on basketball teams and in laboratory groups).
 While I have not found an exact replication of this study, numerous later studies support the general principle that people tend to accept more responsibility for a group's outcome than other members attribute to them.
 Interestingly, a 2005 study found people’s tendency to do this can be attenuated “when they ‘unpack’ their collaborators, conceptualizing them as separate individuals, rather than as ‘the rest of the group.’”
 A 2016 study found that the effect increases with group size.

-• Schwarz and colleagues’ 1991 study about recalling assertiveness: This study found that the ease of recalling examples mattered more than the number recalled, but it was had a small sample size and statistically weak results.
+• Schwarz and colleagues’ 1991 study about recalling assertiveness: This study found that the ease of recalling examples mattered more than the number recalled, but it had a small sample size and statistically weak results.
 The problems with this study are explained in more depth here.
 However, there have been many studies that support this basic effect.
 A 2017 meta-analysis confirmed the effect is real, but the average size is smaller and more variable than early studies suggested.
 It also found evidence of publication bias.

 Recommendation